npanuhin/Advent-of-Code/README.md

 Wanna know how I automatically created ***animated vector images*** with transparent gradient borders **within GitHub Markdown**?
 Check out [this folder](.github/src/canvas)

+[^1]: Joking of course!
+It's just that almost all annual AoC images contain a ton of HTML objects, each with its own animation.
+Rendering one image on a modern hardware is easy, but when there are many of them, it becomes a mess)
+	In all seriousness, I'm not sure if I want to hold on to these animations or drop some of them